 - Scrape the pot: After adding the liquid ingredients and waiting for them to simmer, scrape the bottom of the pot to release any browned bits of ribs.
 These caramelized bits are vital for flavor.

 To serve braised short ribs as part of a well-rounded meal, combine the meat with a bowl of creamy mashed potatoes topped with gravy made from the short rib drippings and some oven roasted baby carrots, carrots and parsnips, or broccolini.
-Have a few slices of sourdough bread ready to dip into the gravy.
-Or, serve the ribs with buckwheat, quinoa, or rice for a lower carb option.
 For a lighter side, pair with a salad.
 Our favorites are tomato, mozzarella, and lettuce salad or this arugula, avocado, tomato, and cucumber salad.
+If it’s a weeknight, make it easy on yourself and serve the ribs with just one veggie and carb side.
+But, if you’re planning for a celebration, having a variety of sides does magic to elevate your ribs!

 Storage Tips & Reheating